larsonjj/generator-yeogurt/README.md

 [Source](http://stackoverflow.com/questions/16298986/unable-to-connect-to-github-com-for-cloning)

-### JSHint giving errors for third-party scripts
+### ESLint giving errors for third-party scripts
 ##### Typical error message:
 > Backbone is not defined

 When adding third-party scripts, you should always link to them using `<script>` tags within your base template file (See [Adding third-party libraries](#adding-third-party-libraries)).
-However, doing so does not inform JSHint that your new library is defined globally.
+However, doing so does not inform ESLint that your new library is defined globally.
 Thus, giving you errors.

 ##### Solution
-To remedy this situation, all you need to do is open up your `.jshintrc` file in the root directory of you project, and add your new library name to the `global:` property array:
+To remedy this situation, all you need to do is open up your `.eslintrc` file in the root directory of you project, and add your new library name to the `global:` property array:

 ```
-// .jshintrc
+// .eslintrc
 {
 ...
   globals: {
-    Backbone: true // Tells JSHint that Backbone is defined globally
+    Backbone: true // Tells ESLint that Backbone is defined globally
   }
 ...
 }